siddhantthegts/agent0/docs/context.md

 ### Adding a New Recommended Package

-1. add package to "recommended pnpm packages" section in system prompt
+1. add package to "recommended npm packages" section in system prompt
 2. include brief description of what it's used for
 3. optionally add example usage pattern
 4. agent will automatically include it in `dependencies` array when needed